 How to get a job in India

-The application and interview processes are similar to those in the UK.
-Most applications are submitted online, consisting of a CV and cover letter.
-Successful applicants will then typically be called to interview.
+The job application and interview process in India is similar to the UK.
+Most applications can be submitted online and consist of a CV (resume) and cover letter, with successful applicants called for an interview.

 Summer jobs

-There are countless summer work, volunteering and gap year opportunities in India.
-For instance, you could embark on a Goa summer camp programme, help out at an elephant conservation centre in Jaipur, or engage with street children in Delhi as part of a community outreach project.
+India offers countless summer work, volunteering, and gap year opportunities for people of all ages and interests.
+For instance, you could embark on a Goa summer camp programme, help at an elephant conservation centre in Jaipur, or engage with street children in Delhi as part of a community outreach project.

 You can search for summer jobs in India at: